 2) Become an active reader on blogs that are similar to yours.
 For example, if your blog is about fashion, then it’s also wise to leave comments to other blogs that already have some sort of audience.
 In that way you literally “steal” readers from different blogs.
 However, make sure you don’t “spam”, instead you should leave meaningful comments that actually attract others to read your own blog.

-Conclusion: Getting into discussions is not time consuming, but very efficient way to drive lase-targeted visitors to your blog.
+Conclusion: Getting into discussions is not time consuming, but very efficient way to drive laser-targeted visitors to your blog.
 Don’t miss that opportunity.

 7) Establish relationships, get links & optimize your blog for Google

 Another way to get traffic to your blog is by making your site “Google friendly”.
-In that way you can get traffic from Google, as well as from Bing and Yahoo.
+In that way you can get more traffic from Google, as well as from Bing and Yahoo.
 In a nut shell, in order to get better rankings, they all want you to have: